 While staying mindful and respectful of this current global situation, here’s our list of 10 sustainable travel tips for your next road trip.

 1. Plan ahead.
 Before taking off for a long-weekend, be sure to do your research, including planning your route and checking local council restrictions.

 2. Remember to hydrate and bring nutritious snacks.
 Pack your favorite healthy snacks to stay nourished on the road.
 Don’t forget to pack your reusable gear including a reusable straw, reusable water bottle, portable cutlery set and cooler.

 3. Practice personal hygiene.
 During any long road trip, a bathroom break is inevitable—so plan ahead and make sure to clean your hands with soap or hand sanitizer thoroughly.
+You might even consider bringing your own eco-friendly bamboo toilet paper, such as Reel.
 Use a face covering or face mask in public to protect others.

 4. Prioritize self-care even while on the road.
 While on vacation it’s important to keep our bodies and minds in balance.
 Make sure to pack the items that you need to stay healthy, happy and cozy—like your favorite book, yoga mat and neck pillow.
 Bring the comfort of home with you with our road trip-ready travel sheets and wellness kits.

 5. Support local and independent businesses.
 Fill in the gaps left by international travellers by eating at a family-owned restaurant, shopping from independent artisans or joining local tours (always following local guidelines of course).

 6.Choose eco-friendly accommodations.
 Many hotels stop offering single-use plastic toiletries and encourage guests to reuse bedding and towels.
 Camping is a great green alternative if you are up for the outdoors.